pentestcore/Cloudflare-Bypass/README.md

 # Cloudflare-Bypass
 Cloudflare Bypass tools | PentestCore
-Is a tool for bypassing Cloudflare that you can use to get the master IP of site server.
+<br>Is a tool for bypassing Cloudflare that you can use to get the master IP of site server.
-<h2>Installation</h2>
+<h2>How to use</h2>
 <h3>Linux :</h3>
 <br>Enter the below command in the terminal :
 <br><code>git clone https://github.com/pentestcore/Cloudflare-Bypass.git